 Now as an adult she continues this with the people that she knows.
 She will also go up to strangers and sit on their feet and wait to be petted.
 She loves the attention that she gets.
 After meeting someone, or another dog she usually gets very happy and excited.
-It is almost like a “high” to her.
+It is almost like a “high” for her.

 I would suggest taking your Golden everywhere with you, take them to the park, for car rides, let them meet new people and dogs.
 Let them experience new things and you will have a happy dog.

-Take Them Swimming
+6. Take Them Swimming

 Natural born swimmers, to say that Goldens love water is an understatement!
 I mean I’m sure there are some Goldens that do not like water, maybe because they are not familiar with it, but most of them truly love it.

-Especially on a hot summer day Goldens will love to go in any water source they can find.
+Especially on a hot summer day, Goldens will love to go in any water source they can find.
 Whether it’s a creek, a lake or a pool, they will jump in and cool off.

-Swimming is a great form of exercise for your Golden Retriever, so take them with you to a dog friendly beach or other water spot and have a game of fetch in the water.
+Swimming is a great form of exercise for your Golden Retriever, so take them with you to a dog-friendly beach or other water spot and have a game of fetch in the water.

-Provide Mental Stimulation
+7. Provide Mental Stimulation

 Because they are such intelligent dogs, Golden Retrievers are easy to train.
 They are eager to please their owner, especially when a treat is involved for being a good dog.

 Golden Retrievers are happier and healthier, and more behaved when they are given mental stimulation on a daily basis.
 This can be done by teaching your dog basic commands and tricks, playing games with them, and providing enough exercise.

-An example of mental stimulation right now for my dog Ellie, is when we are out walking she loves to go into the creek at several spots along the trail and hunt for frogs.
+An example of mental stimulation right now for my dog Ellie is when we are out walking she loves to go into the creek at several spots along the trail and hunt for frogs.
 She is so excited when she sees one and tries to catch it.

-Let Them Be A Lap Dog
+8. Let Them Be A Lap Dog

 Craving human attention and affection is what they do and if that means jumping onto your lap and snuggling up with you, then that is what they will do.

 She would take a running leap and jump onto the couch and realize how comfortable it was, and just stay there.
 Nothing I could do about it, it was just easier to give in.
 Now I share a couch with her.
 She has her side, I have mine.

-Keep Them Healthy
+9. Keep Them Healthy

-- Provide a nutritious high quality diet.
+- Provide a nutritious high-quality diet.

 - Look for any signs of illness and medical problems, and get regular vet check-ups.